 GeneCards Summary for PLG Gene

 PLG (Plasminogen) is a Protein Coding gene.
-Diseases associated with PLG include Plasminogen Deficiency, Type I and Angioedema, Hereditary, Type I. Among its related pathways are amb2 Integrin signaling and Complement and coagulation cascades.
+Diseases associated with PLG include Plasminogen Deficiency, Type I and Plg-Related Hereditary Angioedema With Normal C1inh.
+Among its related pathways are Adhesion and Syndecan-4-mediated signaling events.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and serine-type endopeptidase activity.
 An important paralog of this gene is PLAT.

 Plasmin dissolves the fibrin of blood clots and acts as a proteolytic factor in a variety of other processes including embryonic development, tissue remodeling, tumor invasion, and inflammation.
 In ovulation, weakens the walls of the Graafian follicle.
 It activates the urokinase-type plasminogen activator, collagenases and several complement zymogens, such as C1 and C5.
 Cleavage of fibronectin and laminin leads to cell detachment and apoptosis.
 Also cleaves fibrin, thrombospondin and von Willebrand factor.
 Its role in tissue remodeling and tumor invasion may be modulated by CSPG4.
 Binds to cells.

 Angiostatin is an angiogenesis inhibitor that blocks neovascularization and growth of experimental primary and metastatic tumors in vivo.